JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Run-an-experiment-with-JATOS-Workflow.md

 ## Step 3: Collect Data

-To gather data, you'll use [Study Links](Run-your-Study-with-Study-Links.html), which you can distribute to participants.
+To gather data, you'll use [Study Links](Run-your-Study-with-Study-Links.html), which you can hand out to participants.
 JATOS supports various methods for this, allowing you to choose the appropriate [worker types](Worker-Types.html) for your needs.
 You have the option to use platforms like [MTurk](Connect-to-Mechanical-Turk.html) or [Prolific](Use-Prolific.html) for participant recruitment.

 -----